Found in 10 Collections and/or Records:

 This collection consists of handwritten recipes, school essays and clippings of home remedies.
 It also includes two ledgers: the first contains the accounts of the Dykeman's station (on the New York Central Railroad) in 1869-1870, the second records household expenses and recipes for an unidentified family (1868).

-The personal papers of Mary Duthie Anderson, Michigan State University class of 1947, includes notebooks, publications, newspapers and clippings, a photograph, and MSU memorabilia.
+The personal papers of Mary Duthie Anderson, Michigan State College (MSC, now University) class of 1947, include notebooks, publications, newspapers and clippings, a photograph, and MSC memorabilia.